Note: My general statement of faith can be found here.

 However, in places where Christianity is new and undeveloped, God may choose to employ any or all of the miracle gifts in those areas.
 For example, in places around the world where Christianity is outlawed and Bibles are rare, God may choose to activate the miracle gifts as needed, because these types of situations are much like what we had in the early years of the Church where Christianity was being established and the NT Scriptures were being written.

-Below you will find a couple links that compare the differences between Dispensationalism, Covenant Theology and New Covenant Theology.
-In brief, the major difference between Dispensationalism and the other two (also CFT), is that DT views Israel and the Church as completely separate from each other.
+Below you will find links that compares the differences between Dispensationalism, Covenant Theology and New Covenant Theology.
+In brief, the major difference between Dispensationalism and the other two is that DT views Israel and the Church as completely separate from each other.
 DT teaches that God has a future plan for the nation of Israel that is completely distinct from the Church, and will be fulfilled once the Church has been raptured.
-It teaches that there will be a millennial kingdom on this present earth where Christ (or David) will rule as King, which includes a Jewish temple and a return to animal sacrifices (as a memorial).
+It teaches that there will be a millennial kingdom on this present earth where Christ (or David) will rule as King, which includes a Jewish temple and a return to animal sacrifices (as a “memorial”).

-The other two theological systems (also CFT) are basically in agreement that Israel has its fulfillment in Christ and His Church as a spiritual nation.
-They also agree that the Kingdom of Christ is now within the Church, and will see its ultimate fulfillment in the everlasting kingdom of the New Heavens and the New Earth.
 The reason for these differences is that DT brings an OT understanding of Israel to the NT.
-They interpret the NT according to their understanding of the OT — which is a backwards hermeneutic, since the NT fulfills the OT.
-Christ is central in both testaments, but revealed in the NT Scriptures.
+They interpret the NT according to their understanding of the OT—which is a backwards hermeneutic, since the NT fulfills the OT.
+Christ is central in both testaments, and revealed in the NT Scriptures.